NationStates: Critical reception

 In the 2009 book The Video Game Theory Reader 2, Lars Konzack critiqued that NationStates promoted libertarianism, but also stated that it is "open to experimentation and reflection on politics rather than being merely political propaganda.
 It becomes a philosophical game in which the player is invited to become part of an examination of political ideas.
 This game takes advantage of the potential in games to truly put the player in control and let them reflect on their own decisions, investigating political theory turned into meaningful game aesthetics."
 In the 2008 book The Art and Science of Interface and Interaction Design, C. Paul said that NationStates is "an interesting take on the interplay of freedom and control (and governance without government)".
 In a 2004 article, the BBC described NationStates as a "tongue-in-cheek nation simulation game".

 Jay Is Games Jerrad praised the game, stating "the real beauty in this game is that it's accessible on so many levels".
-ProgrammableWebs Kevin Sundstrom listed NationStates among its "30 New APIs", remarking that its application programming interface (API) "provides a developer interface for automate game world data collection".
+ProgrammableWebs Kevin Sundstrom listed NationStates among its "30 New APIs", remarking that its application programming interface (API) "provides a developer interface for automate [sic] game world data collection".
 Super Jump Magazines Andrew Johnston described NationStates as "a product of an era in which people still created websites solely as a means of self-expression".